 No one is sitting behind you at your desk watching your day to day.
 That work is the 95%.

 The 5% “above the surface” work is the work that will get you promoted.
 That is the work that the key decision makers and influencers in your office will recognize and remember.

 That remaining 95% of work goes unseen.
 As long as you’re not royally screwing it up, it will have little impact on your career progression.

-Obviously, being a rockstar in the 5% and the 95% is ideal but the extra care and effort should go into the 5%.
+Obviously, being a rockstar in the 5% and the 95% is ideal but don’t neglect that last 5%!